sapatevaibhav/sapatevaibhav/README.md

-- 👋 Hi, I’m @sapatevaibhav69
+- 👋 Hi, I’m @sapatevaibhav
 - 👀 I’m interested in ...
 The technology
 - 🌱 I’m currently learning ...
 Bachelor of technology
 - 📫 How to reach me ... sapatevaibhav96@gmail.com